GeeksXtreme/skyN4T/README.md

 - nodejs init.js - now you are a Zombie :)

-# 4. Send Commands to the Botnet using the TechCOM interface
+## 4. Send Commands to the Botnet using TechCOM interface

 - Login to your machine (should be able to reach skynet.org)
 - Surf to http://skynet.org/techcom/ or http://localhost:8080/external/techcom/